Mana Ashida: Late 2010 – early 2011: Rise to popularity

 Ashida rose to prominence after appearing in the award-winning television drama Mother, as Reina Michiki, a young child abused by her mother.
 She won awards such as the Best Supporting Actress at the 14th Nikkan Sports Drama Grand Prix and the Special Award at the 4th Tokyo Drama Awards for her role.
 At the age of 6, Ashida became the youngest lead actress in a Japanese television drama in the special television drama movie Sayonara Bokutachi no Youchien in 2011.
 In the spring drama season, she became the youngest actress in a drama series when she starred in the television drama Marumo no Okite.
-She co-starred in this series with the then-6 years old actor Fuku Suzuki.
+She co-starred in this series with the then-6 year old actor Fuku Suzuki.
 The series received a viewership rating of 23.9% for its last episode, and an average rating of 15.48% for its entire run.

 She made her singing debut with Suzuki.
 They sang Marumo no Okite's theme song, "Maru–Maru–Mori-Mori! (マル・マル・モリ・モリ!)", under the temporary group name of Kaoru to Tomoki, Tamani Mook (薫と友樹、たまにムック, Kaoru to Tomoki, tama ni mukku).
 This song, recorded into a single, was released on 25 May 2011 by Universal Music and debuted third on the Oricon charts, which made the duo the youngest group in history to achieve a top-10 position on the Oricon charts.
 The previous record was set by the group Kigurumi (キグルミ) in 2006.
 They also participated in the summer edition of the FNS Music Festival, which was broadcast on 6 August 2011 on the Fuji Television network.
 On 14 August 2011, Ashida appeared in the NHK music television program Music Japan with Suzuki, actress Nozomi Ohashi and actor Seishiro Kato.
 It was the first time all three appeared in the same show, in its segment entitled "MJ Summer Holidays: Children's Special".

 In early 2011, Ashida appeared in several Japanese films, including Inu to Anata no Monogatari, and Hankyū Densha.